 Lease Agreement Taxes

-You will be allowed to deduct any ordinary but necessary lease costs for the business usage of your van.
+The business usage of your van can act as a reduction from any ordinary but necessary lease costs.
 When calculating taxes, there will be two types of leases that include different terms in their contracts.

 The first is a lease-as-rent-expense, and in this arrangement, you will be able to deduct payments as rent.
 When the lease serves as a conditional sales contract, the cost would have to be depreciated over a period of time.